Oil Prices Fall as Investors Wait for OPEC Cuts to Take Effect

 Prices have since recovered some ground, but market participants are still weighing whether OPEC has gone far enough.

 Analysts at Goldman Sachs lowered their forecast for oil prices this year, calling for U.S. crude to average $52.92 a barrel, down from their previous estimate of $54.80.
-The analysts said longer term futures prices need to fall further in order to slow down resurgent U.S. shale producers.
+The analysts said longer-term futures prices need to fall further to slow down resurgent U.S. shale producers.

 Continue Reading Below